-Gurney Plaza is Penang's second-largest shopping mall; there are nine floors of retail and eateries!
+Gurney Plaza is Penang's second-largest shopping mall.
+There are nine floors of retail and eateries!
 It also houses a 12-screen cinema (with many titles in English) in case you want to turn your food experience into a dinner-movie date.
 The bus stops in front.
 Enjoy the air conditioning for a few minutes as you walk straight through the mall to the coast where the good food is located!

 Despite extensive coverage by food magazines and guidebooks, Gurney Drive is still frequented by mostly locals.
 Prices are still reasonable, although cheaper food can be found elsewhere in Georgetown.

 Penang residents gather in groups on weekends to stroll along the pleasant, seaside esplanade while socializing and eating.
-Although a handful of serious travelers still venture out to Gurney Drive for good food, the distance from tourists areas often discourages those who are too lazy to arrange transportation or leave the main areas in Georgetown.
+Although a handful of serious travelers still venture out to Gurney Drive for good food, the distance from tourist areas often discourages those who are too lazy to arrange transportation or leave the main areas in Georgetown.

-If the sprawling cluster of shared tables and street carts is a little too frenetic for you, there are plenty of sit-down restaurants opposite of the esplanade.
+If the sprawling cluster of shared tables and street carts is a little too frenetic for you, there are plenty of sit-down restaurants opposite the esplanade.
 Ranging from seafood and steamboat/hotpot places to steakhouses and familiar chains from home, you can keep everyone in a group happy.